luisicart/luisicart/README.md

 ### Hi there 👋
+Fond of challenges and solution finding.
+Experience in people management, financial and commercial areas, which allows me a wider view of businesses.
+My experience has helped me understand the impact of actions and behavior inside companies to generate helpful and consistent insights.
+Working in this area has helped me discover my passion for data analysis and help companies get insights and answers to improve their business.
+My goal is to develop further and to excel in meeting companies’ needs.

 <!--
 **luisicart/luisicart** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.